hut/panban/HOWTO.md

 ```

 - But it makes sense to add all the columns so you can easily change the priorities with the "B" key as described above.
+- It would have been preferable to assign the priority as an attribute to the tag directly, but in most backends, tags are mere strings without additional metadata.
+This is why this cumbersome method has been chosen, which works equally well on all backends that implement descriptions.